suchanek/repo_vis/README.md

     - Functions rendered as cylinders (up to 1000) or cubes (above 1000).
   - Spatially-optimized distribution:
     - Classes distributed on a Fibonacci sphere around the package center.
-    - Functions arranged in a Fibonacci annulus (ring) around the package, creating a clear visual distinction.
+    - Functions positioned on a separate Fibonacci sphere with a different radius, creating a clear visual distinction.
     - Methods orbit their parent classes in smaller spheres.
   - Adaptive connections:
     - Class connections drawn as cylinders when total classes < 500.